 - Could keep you from coughing, according to doctors at the British National Health Service.

-- Chocolate Helps with Math according study in Northumbria University in the UK.
+- It helps with math according to study at Northumbria University in the UK.

 - Women who ate more than 45 grams of chocolate a week had a 20 percent lower risk of stroke than women who treated themselves to fewer than 9 grams of the sweet stuff according to a 2011 Swedish study.

 Half of the cocoa bean is made of fat in the form of cocoa butter.
-Cocoa powder is the edible non-fat part of the cacao bean.
-Most of the fats in chocolate are saturated, but it also contains lots of the “good” fats: oleic and linoleic acids.
+Cocoa powder is the edible nonfat part of the cacao bean.
+Most of the fats are saturated, but it also contains lots of “good” fats: oleic and linoleic acids.

-- has one of the highest concentration antioxidants of any foods, in the form of the flavonoids: catechin and epicatechin.
+- It has one of the highest concentration antioxidants of any foods, in the form of flavonoids: catechin and epicatechin.

-- Contains insoluble fiber, which helps lower cholesterol levels.
+- It contains insoluble fiber, which helps lower cholesterol levels.